Kanamari rapé | Wild cacao | #6

-Made exclusively for us by Raimunda, one of the elders, a KANAMARI shaman friend.
+Made exclusively for us by Raimunda Kanamari.
+She is one of the tribe’s elders; a true Kanamari Shaman.

-This Kanamari Rapé Wild Cacao is an aromatic rapé that gives a pleasant feeling of relaxation and brings sweet dreams.
+The Kanamari Rapé Wild Cacao is an aromatic rapé that provokes pleasant feelings of relaxation and sweet dreams.
 It can be used as many times as desired.
-This Rapé uses the shell of the wild, ancient Cacao beans planted traditionally in the Peruvian Amazonas.
-While the recipe is a sacred secret of Raimunda she did share something with us.
-Apart from the cacao bean shells it also contains two other sacred plants.
-Namely Virola and Pashaca.
+One of the main ingredients of this Rapé is the bean shell of the wild, ancient Cacao fruit grown traditionally in the Peruvian Amazonas.
+While the sacred recipe is Raimunda’s secret, she did share with us the names of the two other plants for the blend: Virola and Pashaca.

-The Kanamari’s we work with belong to a small community of only 60 Kanamaris that live in the community Umariaçú in the upper part of the Itaquaí river.
+The Kanamaris from whom we are sourcing this rapé, belong to a small community of only 60 Kanamaris that live in the community of Umariaçú in the upper part of the Itaquaí river.

 What is Rapé?

 Rapé, pronounced ‘ha-pey’ in Portuguese, is a traditional snuff used by various indigenous tribes of South America.
 Predominantly tribal people from Brazil and Peru.
 Rapé blends contain a ground mixture of plants, tree bark, seeds, and ash.
 The fine powder is blown into each nostril through a bone or bamboo pipe called a ‘Tepi’ or ‘Kuripe’.
 The Tepi applicator is a long blow pipe that connects the nostril of the receiver to the mouth of the person that administers the snuff.
 The Kuripe is for self-application.
 The V-shaped applicator connects the nostril to the mouth allowing the snuff to be self-blown into the nose.